The signals of doomsday II: Cosmological signatures of late time $SU(3)_c$ symmetry breaking: Overview of TeV‐Scale color states

 where $g_s$ is the strong coupling evaluated at the TeV scale, and $\psi_0\sim 1$~TeV is the vacuum expectation value of the adjoint scalar in the true minimum.
-The remaining four gluons stay massless and continue to behave according to the usual Standard Model QCD running of the strong coupling.
+The remaining four gluons stay massless inside the broken phase and are associated with the unbroken $U(2)$ subgroup rather than with ordinary $SU(3)_c$ QCD.

-Inside the true vacuum bubble, the residual unbroken $U(2)$ gauge sector remains confining and mediates the strong dynamics responsible for the formation of bound states of the massive gluons.
-At short distances, where asymptotic freedom holds, the inter-gluon potential is approximately Coulombic,
+Inside the true vacuum bubble, the residual unbroken gauge sector mediates the strong dynamics responsible for the formation of bound states of the massive gluons.
+More precisely, the non-Abelian $SU(2)\subset U(2)$ part is expected to remain asymptotically free and confining in the infrared, while the Abelian $U(1)$ factor mediates long-range Coulombic interactions.
+At short distances, where asymptotic freedom holds, the inter-gluon potential may be modeled approximately as Coulombic,

 while at larger separations, confinement induces a linear potential, $\sigma r$, yielding an overall Cornell-type form,

 as in the case of heavy quarkonia~\cite{Eichten:1978tg,Brambilla:2010cs}.
 Solving the Schrödinger equation in this hybrid potential gives the typical size of the lowest bound states.
 In the Coulombic region, a Bohr-model estimate analogous to positronium applies because both constituents have the same mass: